tkwidmer/sfbootblack/_pages/about.md

     <h2> About the Contest </h2>
     <p>
-    The San Francisco Bootblack title is open to individuals of **without regard to gender** who identify as bootblacks and who live or work in the greater San Francisco Bay Area.
+    The San Francisco Bootblack title is open to individuals of **without regard to gender** who identify as bootblacks and who live or work within the greater San Francisco Bay Area.
-    The region is loosely defined and includes Santa Rosa, Sacramento, San Jose, Santa Cruz etc.
+    The region is defined to include Sonoma, Marin, Napa, Solano, Contra Costa, Alameda, Santa Clara, Santa Cruz, San Mateo, and San Francisco Counties.*
     </p>

     <p>